Diaphoneme: Dialectology

 Yuen Ren Chao created a diaphonemic transcription of major Chinese varieties, in both Latin and Chinese character versions, called "General Chinese".
 It originally (1927) covered the various Wu dialects, but by 1983 had expanded to cover the major dialects of Mandarin, Yue, Hakka, and Min as well.
 Apart from a few irregularities, GC can be read equally well in any of those dialects, and several others besides.

-Qur'anic Arabic uses a diaphonemic writing system that indicates both the pronunciation in Mecca, the western dialect the Qur'an was written in, and that of eastern Arabia, the prestige dialect of pre-Islamic poetry.
+Quranic Arabic uses a diaphonemic writing system that indicates both the pronunciation in Mecca, the western dialect the Quran was written in, and that of eastern Arabia, the prestige dialect of pre-Islamic poetry.
 For example, final /*aj/ was pronounced something like /[eː]/ in Mecca, and written ي //j//, while it had merged with /[aː]/ in eastern Arabia and was written as ا //ʔ//.
 In order to accommodate both pronunciations, the basic letter of Meccan Arabic was used, but the diacritic was dropped: ى.
 Similarly, the glottal stop had been lost in Meccan Arabic in all positions but initially, so the Meccan letters were retained with the eastern glottal stop indicated with a diacritic hamza.